 Can my daughter/son ride home with a parent instead of taking the bus?

-In order for a runner to ride home with their parent, they first need to send an electronic form (available on TeamApp) two days before the meet.
-In addition, the runner must “sign out” with Coach Dugan.
+In order for a runner to ride home with their parent, they (the parent and the athlete) must sign out with the coach at the end of the meet.
+All athletes are expected to stay for the duration of the entire meet.
 The coaches take attendance when they load the buses in the morning and then call roll on the buses after the meet to ensure no one is left at the meet.
-If a runner leaves a meet without checking out with Coach Dugan, the coaches will have to go look for the runner.
+If a runner leaves a meet without checking out with a Coach, the coaches will have to go look for the runner.
 This can cause long delays in departing from the meet when everyone is tired.
 As you can imagine, runners and coaches do not like this delay.
 Make sure you follow the procedures correctly.

 Do runners need spikes?

 Some runners race in a pair of shoes called spikes.
 Spikes have plates on the bottom for removable metal spikes that help with traction during a race.
 In addition, spikes are very lightweight.
 Spikes are not required and some runners will wear regular training shoes for races.
 Runners who wear spikes during a race only wear them during the actual race.
 Runners will wear regular training shoes to the meet and bring their spikes in their bag and change shoes before their race.
 With the metal spikes on the bottom, these shoes should not be worn on pavement.
 Spikes can be purchased at PT Sports and Big Peach in Marietta.